fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 ## Conclusion

-Thanks to the `Moose-Easy` tools shown in the post, Moose should be more accessible.
+Thanks to the `Moose-Easy` and `PlantUMLPharoGizmo` tools shown in this post, Moose should be more accessible.